Reviewing Pinterest (PINS) and Its Peers

 |2.56

-Pinterest currently has a consensus target price of $28.96, suggesting a potential upside of 28.81%.
-As a group, “Computer programming, data processing, & other computer related” companies have a potential upside of 68.29%.
-Given Pinterest’s rivals stronger consensus rating and higher possible upside, analysts clearly believe Pinterest has less favorable growth aspects than its rivals.
+Pinterest currently has a consensus target price of $28.96, indicating a potential upside of 43.28%.
+As a group, “Computer programming, data processing, & other computer related” companies have a potential upside of 87.31%.
+Given Pinterest’s peers stronger consensus rating and higher possible upside, analysts plainly believe Pinterest has less favorable growth aspects than its peers.

+This table compares Pinterest and its peers’ net margins, return on equity and return on assets.

 Summary